How PDF Course Catalogs are Holding Your Higher Education Institution Back

 September 19, 2024

-In the age of digital transformation, higher ed institutions are increasingly aware of the need for modern, efficient solutions to enhance student accessibility.
-Yet, many schools still rely on PDF formats for their course catalogs.
+In the age of digital transformation, higher education institutions are increasingly aware of the need for modern, efficient solutions to enhance student accessibility.
+Yet many schools still rely on PDF formats for their course catalogs.
 While PDFs may have been a standard choice in the past, they are no longer the best option for managing and publishing content.
-In fact, continuing to use a PDF for your course catalog could be detrimental to the overall success and accessibility of your catalog.
-Keep reading to learn how Clean Catalog supports a seamless transition from your current PDF version to a modern digital version.
+In fact, continuing to use a PDF for your course catalog could be detrimental to the accessibility and overall success of your catalog.
+Keep reading to learn how Clean Catalog supports a seamless transition from your current PDF format to a modern web-based version.

 Clean Catalog Supports PDF Exports

-Our excelled PDF export feature allows you to create great-looking PDFs from your digital content, in case you need a PDF document to submit to the VA or your accrediting agency.
+Our innovative PDF export feature allows you to create streamlined PDFs from your online content, in case you need a PDF document to submit to the VA or your accrediting agency.

 Accessibility Issues

-Most notably, PDFs pose significant accessibility challenges.
-For students with disabilities, PDFs are less accommodating than digital formats.
+Most notably, PDF-only formats pose significant accessibility challenges.
+For students with disabilities, PDFs are less accommodating than web-based formats.
 Screen readers and other assistive technologies can struggle with PDFs, particularly if they are not properly tagged or if the text is embedded in images.
-This can hinder the ability of students with visual impairments to access critical information about courses and requirements.
-Digital catalogs can be tailored to the viewer and their particular needs.
+This can hinder the ability of students with certain disabilites, like vision loss, to access critical information about courses and other program requirements.
+Web-based catalogs can be tailored to the viewer and their particular needs.

 Limited Searchability

-Clean Catalog addresses these issues by offering a robust search functionality that can be easily filtered by program, credit hours, semester, or any other qualifying tag.
+Clean Catalog addresses these issues by offering a robust search functionality that can easily filter by program, credit hours, semester, or any other qualifying tag.
 Students can quickly locate specific courses, requirements, and updates, making the process much more efficient and user-friendly for today’s tech-savvy students.

 Clean Catalog simplifies this process by providing a dynamic platform where updates can be made in real-time and site-wide.
-Changes are instantly reflected globally, both in the digital catalog and the PDF version.
-For example, if you edit the course title of Accounting 102, the title will then be updated everywhere that it appears within your catalog.
+Changes are instantly reflected globally, both in the online catalog and the PDF version.
+For example, if you edit the course title of Accounting 102, it will then be updated everywhere that course appears within your catalog.
 By easing the editing process, you reduce the risk of circulating outdated information and ensure that students always have access to the most current details.

 Subpar User Experience

-Digital catalogs offered by Clean Catalog provide an intuitive, interactive experience.
-On the frontend, user-friend navigation, automatic PDF generation, clickable links, and searchability make it intuitive for students.
-On the backend, API integration, revisions portals, templates, customizable workflows, user permission, and SSO lessen the burden of managing catalog content for your staff.
+Web-based catalogs offered by Clean Catalog provide an intuitive, interactive experience.
+On the frontend, user-friendly navigation, automatic PDF generation, clickable links, and searchability make it intuitive for students.
+On the backend, API integration, revisions portals, templates, customizable workflows, user permissions, and SSO lessen the burden of managing catalog content for your staff.

 Lack of Integrations